incognia/Juno/README.md

 One of the problems I've encountered when teaching programming is that, although the available books are relatively recent, the field of computer science advances so quickly that, within a few months, the information in the book or the examples become outdated or reference libraries or software components that have been deprecated.

 That's why Serena's project was a perfect fit for our STEM classroom.
-Bonaretti is gradually writing her book, and every 4 to 6 weeks, she releases a new lesson.
-The book is divided into 10 parts, each with a varying number of lessons.
+Bonaretti has been continuously developing her book, releasing new lessons periodically.
+The book is divided into multiple parts, each with a varying number of lessons.
 For each lesson, there is an associated Jupyter Notebook (.ipynb) file with code exercises.
-Currently, Serena has published lesson 21, which is the first one in part 6.
-The next lesson (Chapter 22) is scheduled for release on October 14, 2023, although it may vary because, as a voluntary endeavor, Serena doesn't always have time to publish on the planned date.

-This information is current as of today, September 14, 2023.
-I believe the best strategy to use an up-to-date textbook is to employ one that is still being written and revised.
+As this is an ongoing project, we recommend checking the [Learn Python with Jupyter website](https://learnpythonwithjupyter.com/) for the most current lesson availability.
+The beauty of using a living textbook is that it continues to evolve and improve, incorporating the latest best practices in Python education.

 ### The Notes